 : This is one of the smallest churches in Surrey.
-Internally it is only some 43′ 7″ by 18′ 3″ (13.3m x 5.6m).
-It is believed that it is built on the site of a timber Saxon church circa 1060, and the church was noted in the Domesday survey of 1083 as Wenberge, possibly meaning bump-barrow, maybe a reference to the nearby Wen Barrow, now not even visible as a crop-mark.
+Internally it is only 43′ 7″ by 18′ 3″ (13.3m x 5.6m).
+It is believed that it is built on the site of a timber Saxon church circa 1060.
+The church was noted in the Domesday survey of 1083 as Wenberge, possibly meaning bump-barrow, maybe a reference to the nearby Wen Barrow, now not even visible as a crop-mark.

 The church became disused for some two centuries but was restored in 1861.
 The church has two doors; the priest’s door in the north wall of the church towards the eastern end, and on the south wall and towards the western end is the public entrance.
 The priest’s door is now the entrance to the vestry built as an extension in 1928.